Explainable Visual Anomaly Detection via Concept Bottleneck Models: Experimental Setting

 \subsection{Metrics}

-VAD algorithms can be assessed using multiple criteria, corresponding to different levels of analysis: \\ \textbf{Image-level:} To evaluate the model ability to detect abnormalities at the image level, we report the ROC AUC and F1 score, referred to as I-AUC and I-F1, respectively. \\ \textbf{Pixel-level:} To assess performance at the pixel level, we consider three commonly used metrics: ROC AUC, F1 score, and the PRO metric, denoted as P-AUC, P-F1 to avoid ambiguity. \\ \textbf{Concept-level:} For Concept Bottleneck Models (CBMs), we evaluate the accuracy of concept predictions using ROC AUC and F1 score, referred to as C-AUC and C-F1, respectively, to maintain clarity and avoid ambiguity.
+VAD algorithms can be assessed using multiple criteria, corresponding to different levels of analysis: \\ \textbf{Image-level:} To evaluate the model ability to detect abnormalities at the image level (each image is a different sample), we report the AUROC (Area under the Receiver Operating Characteristic curve) score, referred to as I-AUC. \\ \textbf{Pixel-level:} To assess performance at the pixel level, we consider the commonly used AUROC score, named P-AUC, computed by considering each pixel of each image as an independent sample. \\ \textbf{Concept-level:} For \acp{CBM}, we evaluate the accuracy of concept predictions using average AUROC score, referred to as C-AUC.\@ Since concepts are binary, we compute the AUROC score for each concept separately and then combine them by averaging over all concepts.
+Each term is weighted by $w_j$, i.e., the number of true instances for the $j-$th concept $c_j$: